knpuniversity/oauth/knpu/authorization-code.rst

     point of the project.

 That command starts a built-in PHP webserver, and it'll just sit right there until we're ready to turn it off.
+This project also uses Composer, so let's copy the ``composer.phar`` file we used earlier into this directory and use install to download some outside libraries the project uses.

 .. note::